fabispringer/vscode_R_intro/README.md

 2) Open Project folder and terminal
 3) Start `tmux` session
 4) Request an interactive slurm job
-  `srun -p bigmem -c 4 --mem-per-cpu=4G --pty -J "resssion" -t 24:00:00 /bin/bash`.
+  `srun -p bigmem -c 4 --mem-per-cpu=4G --pty -J "rssesion" -t 24:00:00 /bin/bash`.
 5) Wait until resources were allocated and you are connected.
 6) Activate the R conda environment, launch radian, start working.

 ### 2.3 GitHub Copilot: :rocket:
 [Demo 3]
-1) Register on Github.com to GitHub Pro (free for acedemics/students)
+1) Register on Github.com to GitHub Pro (free for academics/students)
 2) Get Copilot extension for VSCode and login with GitHub credentials
 3) (A privacy note: On Github.com/settings/copilot/features uncheck "Allow GitHub to use my data for product improvements")
 4) Get inline code suggestions with Tab-autocomplete or the chat feature.
-Set instrucitons via prompting directly inside the script in the comments.
+Set instructions via prompting directly inside the script in the comments.
 5) :exclamation: **ALWAYS double check!
 Never trust blindly!** :exclamation:
-Outsourse boring tasks (generation of color codes, cosmetic changes in plots, code completion for loop structures etc.) and never accept code that you don't understand!
+Outsource boring tasks (generation of color codes, cosmetic changes in plots, code completion for loop structures etc.) and never accept code that you don't understand!